Satisfactory Academic Progress

 (3) Completing the degree objective within a maximum number of semesters enrolled and a maximum number of attempted units (maximum time allowance).

-Grade Point Average RequirementTo maintain satisfactory academic progress, students must meet the grade point average requirements for continued enrollment at USC, as stated in the Academic Standards and the Requirements for Graduation sections of this catalogue (undergraduate).
+Grade Point Average RequirementTo maintain satisfactory academic progress, students must meet the grade point average requirements for continued enrollment at USC, as stated in the Academic Standards and the Requirements for Graduation sections of this catalogue.
+See undergraduate or graduate.

 Yearly Progress RequirementTo maintain satisfactory progress, undergraduate students must complete a minimum number of units for credit each semester as illustrated in the following table:

 Satisfactory Academic Progress Semester NumberNew freshmen entering USC with no prior college credits begin at satisfactory academic progress (SAP) semester number 0.0.
 Entering students with prior college credits begin at their calculated SAP semester number explained in the Yearly Progress Requirement table.
-Thereafter, each semester in which a student attempts 6-11 units is counted as a 0.5 SAP semester.
+Thereafter, each semester in which a student attempts 6-11 units is counted as an 0.5 SAP semester.
 Each semester in which a student attempts 12 or more units is counted as a 1.0 SAP semester.
 Semesters in which a student attempts fewer than six units and summer sessions are not counted as SAP semesters.
+Entering students with a significant number of prior college credits are encouraged to contact the Financial Aid Office early in their academic careers to avoid any unnecessary SAP problems as they approach graduation.

 Maximum Time AllowanceTo show satisfactory progress, students must complete their degree objective within a specified amount of time.
 The time frame will depend upon the student's enrollment status and educational objective.